goharbor/harbor/docs/user_guide_ova.md

 1. Trust the certificate of Harbor's CA
 Refer to the "Getting Certificate of Harbor's CA" part of [installation guide](installation_guide_ova.md).
 2. Set "--insecure-registry" option
-Add "--insecure-registry" option to /etc/default/docker (ubuntu) or /etc/sysconfig/docker (centos) and restart Docker.
+Add "--insecure-registry" option to /etc/default/docker (ubuntu) or /etc/sysconfig/docker (centos) and restart Docker service.

 If Harbor is configured as using HTTP, just set the "--insecure-registry" option.